-The design and width of private driveways impact the appearance and function of the streetscape.
+The design and width of private driveways impact appearance and function of the streetscape.
+Guidelines relating to driveways include:

-- The exterior width of the driveway should not exceed the interior width of the garage; - Where appropriate, the width of the driveway shall always be minimized at the road entry to reduce its presence in the streetscape; - Driveways leading to a garage in the rear yard or on key lots shall be limited in size to accommodate the width of a single car or a maximum of 4.0 metres: - Driveways should be located away from parks, open space features, public walkways, schools and intersections; - Locate driveways to the outside of a T-intersections and elbow streets and create a landscaped area on the center of the pair of dwellings; - Where permitted, the driveway for 3-car garages should be tapered to a maximum width of 6.0m at the curb; - Driveways should be situated on the higher grade side of the house; and - Driveway slopes between the garage and street should be as shallow as possible.
+- The exterior width of the driveway should not exceed the interior width of the garage; - Where appropriate, the width of the driveway shall always be minimized at the road entry to reduce its presence in the streetscape; - Driveways leading to a garage in the rear yard or on key lots shall be limited in size to accommodate the width of a single car or a maximum of 4.0 metres; - Driveways should be located away from open space features, public walkways and intersections; - Locate driveways to the outside of elbow streets and to create a landscaped area on the center of the pair of dwellings; - Driveways are to be a maximum width of 6.0m at the front of the property line.
+Preference is for driveways to be tapered to a single car width (3.0m) to reduce their presence in the streetscape; - Where permitted, the driveway for 3-car garages should be tapered to a maximum width of 6.0m at the curb; - Driveways should be situated on the higher grade side of the house; and - Driveway slopes between the garage and street should be as shallow as possible.